-Need Evidence-based Intervention Monitoring

-The level of need is based on and Support

-discussions with HOYS, DSL & The kinds of intervention and

-SG Team, SENCO, SLT support provided will be

-decided in consultation with

-key members of staff, parents

-and pupils

-Low General support from tutor and year team.
-HOY will assess

-progress through reports, inform nation from teachers and

-parents.
-School counsellor could be involved or family GP

-Medium SEN support HOY will monitor progress

-Nurture group through reports, liaison with

-Speech and Language families, communications with

-• school counsellor staff.

-Support for families with Safeguarding weekly meetings

-disabled children, with will monitor progress.
-HOY

-consideration of siblings needs and SG team will have

-Extra health support for meetings with external

-family members via GP, agencies to coordinate

-voluntary sector responses and evaluate

-Behavioural support progress.

-High CAMHS support Due to the complexity of

-Early Help offer needs, especially around

-Housing/ tenancy behaviour and parenting, a

-Young carers support shared multi-agency

-Oher external agencies assessment and coordinated

-plan is developed with the

-family and will be continually

-monitored through regular

-contact between school and

-agencies.
+Need The level of need is based on discussions with HOYS, DSL & SG Team, SENCO, SLT Evidence-based Intervention and Support The kinds of intervention and support provided will be decided in consultation with key members of staff, parents and pupils Monitoring Low General support from tutor and year team.
+HOY will assess progress through reports, information from teachers and parents.
+School counsellor could be involved or family GP Medium SEN support Nurture group Speech and Language school counsellor Support for families with disabled children, with consideration of siblings needs Extra health support for family members via GP, voluntary sector Behavioural support HOY will monitor progress through reports, liaison with families, communications with staff.
+Safeguarding weekly meetings will monitor progress.
+HOY and SG team will have meetings with external agencies to coordinate responses and evaluate progress.
+High CAMHS support Early Help offer Housing/ tenancy Young carers support Oher external agencies Due to the complexity of needs, especially around behaviour and parenting, a shared multi-agency assessment and coordinated plan is developed with the family and will be continually monitored through regular contact between school and agencies.